 - Pain and suffering – Serious injuries can also cause physical and mental pain and suffering, which may be compensable for pedestrians injured when hit by negligent drivers.

-Fill out a Free Case Evaluation form so a Portland pedestrian accident lawyer can review your claim.
+Fill out a Free Case Evaluation form so a pedestrian accident lawyer in Portland can review your claim.

-Our Portland Pedestrian Accident Lawyers Are Ready to Help
+Our Portland Pedestrian Accident Attorneys Are Ready to Help

 Rizk Law handles many types of personal injury cases, including those involving seriously injured pedestrians.
 We advocate for the rights of injured accident victims and diligently pursue our clients’ rights to just compensation from negligent drivers.

 If you have been injured in an accident as a pedestrian, set up your free, no obligation consultation today.
 We work on a contingency fee basis, which means there are no upfront costs or fees.
 You only pay for our services if we help you recover compensation for your case.